agencik007/beer-catalog-frontend/README.md

-I divided the project into [Frontend](https://github.com/agencik007/beer-catalog-frontend) and [Backend](https://github.com/agencik007/beer-catalog-backend) Is not finished due to the limited amount of time (one month).
-Due to lack of time, I did not type everything properly in typescript, which is why you often see @ts-ignore and any type in code.
-In the future, I will be fixing it and adding new functionalities such as:
+I divided the project into [Frontend](https://github.com/agencik007/beer-catalog-frontend) and [Backend](https://github.com/agencik007/beer-catalog-backend)

+In the future, I will be fixing bugs and adding new functionalities such as:
 - waiting room
 - comments
 - rating system